 15. You can experience the Northern lights here

 Iceland is one of the best places in the world to see Northern Lights, which are usually available from sometime in September until March/April.
+There are several apps that can be used to track Northern Lights activity as well as the visibility forecast.

-5 x Fun facts about Icelanders
+5 x Fun facts about Iceland

 - Some Icelanders still believe in Elves and Trolls